jgrugru/encrypto-env/README.md

 ## :open_file_folder: Default paths

-By default the encryptoenv will use these default paths:
+By default encryptoenv will use these default paths:
  1. creates *env* dir in the current working directory
  2. creates *my_key.pem*, the RSA key, in the env directory
  3. creates *.env*, the file holding the variables, in the env dir